OGGM/oggm-edu/docs/simulator.rst

 **Experiments:**

+*Beginner*:

-- *Beginner*: Use "Beginner mode" to simulate a glacier in equilibrium with *Width* = *Constant*, *ELA* = 3000, *Mass-balance gradient* = 4 and *Slope* = 11°.
+- Use "Beginner mode" to simulate a glacier in equilibrium with *Width* = *Constant*, *ELA* = 3000, *Mass-balance gradient* = 4 and *Slope* = 11°.

+*Advanced*:

-- *Advanced*: Use "Beginner mode" to simulate a glacier with *Width* = *Wide top, narrow bottom*, *ELA* = 3500, *Mass-balance gradient* = 4 and *Slope* = 11°.
+- Use "Beginner mode" to simulate a glacier with *Width* = *Wide top, narrow bottom*, *ELA* = 3500, *Mass-balance gradient* = 4 and *Slope* = 11°.

 **Questions to answer:**

+*Beginner:*

 - Make a guess as to where the ice velocity along the glacier is largest?
 - When you made your guess, go to "Geometry opt." and tick the box *Ice velocity (top left)* and *Ice thickness (bottom left)*.
 Now the red/blue colors are showing the velocity/thickness distribution along the glacier.
 Did you guess correctly?

+*Advanced*:

-- *Advanced*: what is the influence of the glacier bed bottleneck (narrowing) on ice thickness and velocity?
+- What is the influence of the glacier bed bottleneck (narrowing) on ice thickness and velocity?
 Why?

 ..  admonition:: Take home messages
     :class: toggle

-    - *Beginner*:
+    *Beginner*:

     - mass is accumulated from the top of the glacier down to the ELA (areas of positive mass-balance): all this mass must be transported downwards, and so the ice flux at equilibrium is largest at the ELA.
 Larger ice flux means thicker ice and faster glacier flow.
     - below the ELA, mass is constantly ablated and the ice flux decreases: lower ice flux means thinner ice and reduced glacier flow velocity.

-    - *Advanced*:
+    *Advanced*:

     - a narrowing of glacier widths means that the same amount of ice needs to be transported through a smaller door: this means that we have both the creation of a "traffic jam" (thickening) and an increase of ice velocity in order to transport more mass downwards.
     - in this case, the maximum velocity is no longer located around the ELA but further down (at the bottleneck)

 Mass-balance gradient
 ~~~~~~~~~~~~~~~~~~~~~